CamFlow/documentation/docs/configuration.md

 The configuration file is `/etc/camflow.ini`.

-To apply a new configuration, do one of the following:
+To apply a new configuration, reboot the machine.
+Alternatively when developing policy you can experiment using `camflow` CLI (see `camflow -h`).
-- reboot the machine
-- edit via the `camflow` CLI (TODO Will these changes be persisted?)
+Note that policy defined through the CLI are not persisted in current release.

 ## Sample configuration